Select a program of interest and we’ll connect you with trade schools that match your goals.

 HVAC training programs in the state typically cover:

-Some programs are full-time and can be finished in under a year.
+Some programs are full-time and can be finished in about a year.
 Others take up to two years and lead to an associate degree.

 Wisconsin does not require a state HVAC license for technicians, but many local municipalities have their own requirements.
 Always check your local building department.